psf/policies/docs/pypi.org/Acceptable-Use-Policy.md

   policies;
 - inauthentic interactions, such as fake accounts and automated inauthentic activity;
+- uses obfuscation techniques to hide or mask functionality;
 - creation of or participation in secondary markets for the purpose of the proliferation of inauthentic activity;
 - using PyPI as a platform for propagating abuse on other platforms;